0aoq/Dispute/README.md

 # Dispute

 A discord-clone.
-Dispute currently provides channel and servers and server creation, channel creation, and messages.
+Dispute currently supports servers and server creation, channels and channel creation, and messages.

 ## To Use:
 Download code as zip (or clone) and extract (if zip).